material-components/material-components-web/packages/mdc-chips/README.md

 </div>
 ```

 To pre-select filter chips that have a leading icon, also add the class `mdc-chip__icon--hidden-leading` to the `mdc-chip__icon--leading` element.
-This will ensure that the checkmark displaces the leading icon and prevents a Flash Of Un-styled Content (FOUC).
+This will ensure that the checkmark displaces the leading icon.

 ```html
 <div class="mdc-chip mdc-chip--selected">